Caden94/elasticDB/README.md

+# system architecture
+1. ClientEmulator create clients (UserSession) as different threads.
+2. client (UserSession) ask LoadBalancer for the database ip address.
+3. LoadBalancer pass the available database(IP) to the client.
+4. client (UserSession) create connection to database and excute the query by using JDBC.

 # elasticDB node setup
 1. set master and slaves in set_env.sh
 2. make sure you have installed mysql on all the nodes in the queues.